STUDY JAPANESE ONLINE WITH NATIVES HERE

-We know that in the Japanese language there are several ways to thank like arigatou But have you ever thought about how to respond to a thank you in Japanese?
-In this article, we are going to see different ways of saying "You're welcome" in the Japanese language.
+We know that in the Japanese language there are several ways to say thank you like arigatou.
+But have you thought about how to respond to a thank you in Japanese?
+In this article, we'll see different ways to say "you're welcome" in the Japanese language.

-when listening to a arigatou [ありがとう] the most common, polite and formal response is to say 1TP2 9Te3 douitashimashite [どう致しまして] which is the closest we have to Portuguese "You're welcome".
-What are other ways to say thank you in Japanese?
+When hearing a “arigatou” [ありがとう], the most common, polite, and formal response is to say “douitashimashite” [どう致しまして], which is the closest equivalent to Portuguese “de nada”.
+What are the other ways to respond to a thank you in Japanese?

-Remember if!
-Never learn Japanese by studying single words.
-If you are confused on the correct order or way to study the Japanese language.
-We recommend reading our: Study Guide for Learning Japanese.
+Remember!
+Never learn Japanese by studying isolated words.
+If you are confused about the correct order or method to study the Japanese language, we recommend reading our: Study Guide for Learning Japanese.

 Word Origin for Douitashimashite

-The word 1TP2 9Te3 douitashimashite literally means "I didn't really do anything anyway, so don't mind".
-The origin of the word 1TP2 9Te3 douitashimashite can be explained as follows:
+The word douitashimashite literally means "I really didn't do anything anyway, so don't mind."
+The origin of the word douitashimashite can be explained as follows:

-• Dou [どう] comes from the expression owneryouni [どの様に] que significa de qualquer maneira;
+• dou [どう] comes from the expression owneryouni [どの様に] meaning anyway;

-• Itashimashite [致しまして] comes from the verb itu [致す] which is the polite and keigo form of the verb do [する] que significa fazer;
+• Itashimashite [致しまして] comes from the verb itu [致す] which is the polite and keigo form of the verb suru [する] which means to do;

 Different ways to say "you're welcome" in Japanese